Belfast city gets a new logo

 This logo does not accomplish either of that.

-Perhaps this is Belfast’s way of calling you ‘home’?
+Bunny, perhaps this is Belfast’s way of calling you home?
 Where in Australia are you?
-I have relatives in Brisbane and friends in Melbourne / Sydney.
-Great country.

-Thanks for your opinion.
-It’s clear there are some connotations that weren’t looked for, and it’d be interesting to learn what the focus groups came up with.
+Kelly, clearly some connotations that weren’t looked for, and it’d be interesting to know what the focus groups came up with.
 Having taken 12 months to create, surely someone saw boobs.

-When you’re looking at the ‘t’ and the curve, my eye is focused on the ‘a’ of ‘Belfast’.
-The gap in the centre really draws my attention.
+Ney, when you’re looking at the ‘t’ and the curve, my eye is focused on the ‘a’ of ‘Belfast’.
+The gap in the centre really draws the eye.

-I wonder if Wolff Olins pitched for this project.
-I actually saw the ‘B’ before the heart, perhaps because I was thinking ‘Belfast’ prior to seeing the logo.
+Frank, I wonder if Wolff Olins pitched for the project.
+I saw the ‘B’ before the heart, perhaps because I was thinking Belfast beforehand.

 David – In a place called Coffs Harbour, it’s a beach side town, but then again 80% of Australia’s population is.
 About half way between brisbane and sydney.
 Even though Melbourne is always a great art scene, Brisbane is actually starting to get a bit of a design scene starting so I’m thinking of heading that way.